iris-hep/iris-hep.github.io/pages/fellows.md

 source research software projects?
 Then the IRIS-HEP Fellows program could be for you.
 Prior physics knowledge is helpful, but not required.
 We will also offer dedicated [training activities](https://hepsoftwarefoundation.org/training/curriculum.html) to help you improve specific software skills. *Applications from women and members of underrepresented groups in STEM activities are particularly encouraged.*

 <!--
-Two types of IRIS-HEP Fellows are possible:
--->

 **We are currently accepting applications for IRIS-HEP Undergraduate Fellows for Summer 2022:**